deisthree/steward-demo-s3/charts/broker/README.md

 # Steward Broker

-This [Helm](https://github.com/kubernetes/helm) chart installs a new `Broker` resource that tells Steward to connect to the S3 backing CF service broker
+This [Helm](https://github.com/kubernetes/helm) chart installs a new `Broker` resource that connects Steward CF to the S3 service provider

-# Installation
+## Installation

 Installation of this chart is simple.
 Assuming the following: